Love at first sight

 No, I am not talking about Venice!

 Amsterdam’s Canal Ring has grown to be a unique urban landscape.
 Whether you take a cruise through the UNESCO World Heritage canal district or just admire them and the elegant houses lined up on foot, this is an experience like no other.
+We had visited the city in autumn: here are tips for choosing the best time to visit Amsterdam.

 2. Walk everywhere